0livare/unorepo/README.md

 The usual cause of this problem is mismatched version numbers.
 Ensure that the version number listed in the `package.json#version` field of the dependency-package matches the version listed in the `package.json#dependencies` section of the parent-package.

 [yarn-workspaces-info]: https://yarnpkg.com/lang/en/docs/cli/workspaces/#toc-yarn-workspaces-info

+### `monorepo run <script> <pkg>`

+Run a package.json script in one or all packages.

+If the second `pkg` argument is ommitted, the `script` will be run in all packages; if it is provided, it will only be run in that particular package.

+Both Lerna and Yarn workspaces have similar commands, but this one (in the author's opinion at least) is slightly more convenient because it provides the Lerna functionality with less typing than either of the Lerna or Yarn options.